scm-manager/scm-manager/docs/en/known-issues.md

 }
 ```

 This is because of the transaction management of subversion.
-The scm-manager subversion provider becomes a transaction id for the changes of the current push, but the transaction has finished before scm-manager can resolve the incoming commit.
+The scm-manager subversion provider gets a transaction id for the changes of the current push, but the transaction has finished before scm-manager can resolve the incoming commit.
 To solve the issue, we could use a synchronous subscription instead e.g.:

 ```java
 import com.github.legman.Subscribe;